pressure679/AI-LSTM-PPO-Crypto-Bybit-Investor/README.md

 (created with ChatGPT)
 I started it to oearn about day-trading.

-It still needs some developing before testing (set order_side in the scalping_bot based on moving average, and use method 2)
+It still needs some developing before testing.